 The biological sex addict is someone whose excessive masturbation and pornography viewing has highjacked the sexual response to attaching to images and fantasy.
 This person may have challenges with relational sex.
-Although most people with sex addiction have the biological type as one component of their sex addiction, only about 15 percent (in Dr. Weiss’s experience) are solely biologically based sex addicts.
+Although most people have the biological type as one component of their addiction, only about 15 percent (in Dr. Weiss’s experience) are solely biologically based.

-Research related to sex addiction reveals that most sex addicts have suffered some form of past abuse or neglect.
+Research that most sex addicts have suffered some form of past abuse or neglect.
 This person finds the combination of the messages in the fantasy world and the sexual chemical cocktail to the brain to be a salve for their hurting soul.
 Simply put, they medicate the past pain in their souls with sexual acting out, which is their form of medicine.

 In our clinical experience, 80 percent or more of those who struggle with sex addiction have abandonment, abuse or neglect issues of some type in their past.
 These painful events will ultimately need to be addressed for the sex addict to fully heal.

-The person with this type of sex addiction is looking for a spiritual connection in all the wrong places.
+The person with this type is looking for a spiritual connection in all the wrong places.
 In recovery, we talk about our spiritual hole.
 This person tries sex for this spiritual void and finds it doesn’t scratch the itch over time.

-For the trauma based sex addict, the trauma determines the flavor of the sexual addiction.
+For the trauma based, the trauma determines the flavor of the sexual addiction.
 Here trauma work will need to be addressed for the addict to heal.

 In a journal article Dr. Weiss wrote called The Prevalence of Depression in Male Sex Addicts Residing in the United States, Weiss discovered that 28% of male sex addicts suffered from depression.
-People with this type of sex addiction have chemical imbalances in adolescence or young adulthood.
+People with this type have chemical imbalances in adolescence or young adulthood.
 This young person finds the sexual release as a way to medicate or alter their present chemical imbalance.
-They then use this sexual response regularly and over time unexpectedly create a sexual addiction.
+They then use this sexual response regularly and over time unexpectedly create an addiction.

-In earlier research we determined 29% of sexual addicts fit into the category of intimacy anorexia as well.
+In earlier research we determined 29% fit into the category of intimacy anorexia as well.
 This subject is covered in great detail in the Intimacy Anorexia DVD and book.